oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-train/ai-vision-train-model.md

 In this lab, you will:

 * Create OCI Vision Project
-* Create OCI Vision Model
+* Create and Train Vision Model
-* Train the Model with the Dataset previously created.
+* Analyze and evaluate your Model
-* Test the Model
+* Review Request and Response JSON

 ### Prerequisites